Strength and Conditioning with Nutrition

 Strength and Conditioning minor

-One of the above 300-level courses can be substituted with SPCO 343 Nutrition and Recovery for Sports Performance, with approval from the Programme Coordinator.
+One of the above 300-level courses can be substituted with SPCO 343 Performance Nutrition and Recovery Monitoring, with approval from the Programme Coordinator.

 The BSpC degree gives students a strong grounding in transferable career skills which are highly valued in the workforce, including leadership, communication, motivation, and teamwork.